liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 This is a common upload form that invokes the `addFileEntry` method of the `DLAppService` class.

-Now we'll show you how to invoke JSON Web Services using JSON RPC.
+Now we'll show you how to invoke JSON web services using JSON RPC.

 #### JSON RPC [](id=json-rpc-liferay-portal-6-2-dev-guide-05-en)

 You can invoke JSON Web Service using [JSON RPC](http://json-rpc.org).
-Most of the JSON RPC 2.0 specification is supported in Liferay JSON Web Services.
+Most of the JSON RPC 2.0 specification is supported in Liferay JSON web services.
 One important limitation is that parameters must be passed in as *named* parameters.
 Positional parameters are not supported, as there are too many overloaded methods for convenient use of positional parameters.